 Base salaries are determined by competitive data and individual levels of responsibility.
-Target levels for bonuses, stock options, and performance units for each executive position are determined by competitive data; however, actual bonuses paid and the number of stock options and performance units granted each executive are based upon the achievement of Company financial plan goals which include factors such as net sales, net income, and earnings per share.
+Target levels for bonuses and stock options for each executive position are determined by competitive data; however, actual bonuses paid and the number of stock options granted each executive are based upon the achievement of Company financial plan goals which include factors such as net sales, net income, and earnings per share.